skvark/PyCrack/README.md

 ### Usage

-Just run the script and speficy a file which contains md5 hashes.
+Just run the script and specify a file which contains md5 hashes.

 Output will be saved to output.txt, script prints into command line too.